 This is the pick for a 5 year old who is less interested in dinosaurs as creatures and more interested in dinosaurs as something to build.
 It comes with four dinosaurs, a low-speed electric drill, and four manual screwdrivers, so kids assemble each one piece by piece instead of getting a finished figure.
 Once built, the joints move, so the dinosaurs can still be posed and played with afterward.

+Worth knowing: reviews land closer to the older end of the stated age range.
 One parent noted their advanced 4 year old found it challenging, and a few mentioned the screws loosen easily after repeated building.
-A 5 year old with a little patience, or some adult help on the first build, is a good fit.
-A child who gets frustrated easily with fiddly parts may need more supervision than the box suggests.
+A 5 year old with a little patience, or some adult help on the first build, is the right fit here.

 For the Kid Who Wants a Rescue Story, Not Just a Dinosaur